What is the Timeline for Heroin Withdrawal?

 - Frequent Mood Swings

-When detoxing from heroin it is highly recommended to seek medical assistance and supervision.
-There are detox centers all over the country and many large cities will have government-funded facilities.
-There are many benefits to being in a detox program as opposed to doing this by alone.
+When detoxing from heroin, it is recommended to seek medical assistance and supervision.
+There are detox facilities all over the country.
+Many large cities will also have government-funded facilities.
+There are many benefits to being in a detox program as opposed to doing this alone.

 Find out more about detox centers in Atlanta, Georgia.

 Medications for Heroin Withdrawal

 There are many medications available for heroin withdrawal.
-All medications are most effective when used in combination with detox and heroin addiction treatment programs.
-These are just a few of the medications that can reduce the risks and discomfort of withdrawal.
+All medications are effective when used in combination with detox and heroin addiction treatment programs.
+These are a few of the medications that can reduce the risks and discomfort of withdrawal.
 Some of these medications may include:

-- Buprenorphine (Subutex): Itself an opioid, it acts as a partial μ-opioid receptor stimulator.
+- Buprenorphine (Subutex).
+Itself an opioid, it acts as a partial μ-opioid receptor stimulator.
 Buprenorphine has a long binding duration and can keep the worst withdrawal symptoms at bay for 24 to 36 hours from a single dose.
-It possesses a higher binding affinity for μ-opioid receptors than other opioids (including heroin), although it interacts with the opioid receptors without producing the same euphoric effects.
-Buprenorphine is also subject to the “ceiling effect” meaning that at a certain dosage, the effects plateau and do not increase anymore and this can help prevent abuse of this medication.
+It possesses a higher binding affinity for μ-opioid receptors than other opioids (including heroin).
+It interacts with the opioid receptors without producing the same euphoric effects.
+Buprenorphine is also subject to the “ceiling effect,” meaning that at a certain dosage, the effects plateau and do not increase anymore.
+This can help prevent abuse of this medication.

-- Naloxone (Narcan): Naloxone is an opioid antagonist with a very high affinity for μ-opioid receptors.
-At these receptors, it acts as an inverse agonist which means that it will essentially pull out any other opioids currently in the receptor and take their place.
-This feature enables it to reverse a heroin overdose, but this also means that if someone takes naloxone while they are high on heroin, they will go into precipitated withdrawal.
+- Naloxone (Narcan).
+Naloxone is an opioid antagonist with a very high affinity for μ-opioid receptors.
+At these receptors, it acts as an inverse agonist which means that it will pull out any other opioids currently in the receptor and take their place.
+This feature enables it to reverse a heroin overdose.
+This also means that if someone takes naloxone while they are high, they will go into precipitated withdrawal.